 Meanwhile, factor in a suspicious spouse or partner who starts forking over cash to investigate what's going on — a private investigator told CNBC that he charged $100 per hour plus expenses — and the costs really start to add up.
 While all of this extra spending is occurring, there are still household obligations to cover.
 Infidelity is a prime example of how emotion-driven decisions make people go broke.

-“A lot people end up exhausted and file for bankruptcy,” she said.
+"A lot of people end up exhausted and file for bankruptcy," Cooper said.

 34. Becoming a Real Estate Investor

 A MarketWatch article outlined the case of an executive who had 12 properties valued at $3 million.
 When the market tanked and her renters moved out, she didn't have money to cover the mortgages, repairs and maintenance.
 She lost all but one property to foreclosure and short sales, and had wiped out her retirement savings.